 Discussion of these four listening forms will follow later in this article after the Basic Inquiry Structure is presented.

 Three Roles

 The Inquiry Method is designed for two people who are engaged in a challenging conversation or who simply want to deepen in their connection.
 You do not need to be in conflict to use this method.
-However, if a challenge in communication arises shifting to the Inquiry Form can be of significant help.
+However, if a challenge in communication arises, shifting to the Inquiry Form can be of significant help.

 There are often three people involved: